 Brandon Wang

 I am interested in developing novel solutions to pressing problems, particularly via the development of new technologies (both computational and social).
-Some areas I am particularly interested in include prevention and treatment of infectious disease; better methods to understand molecular mechanisms of cells; digital tools to enhance civic participation in democracies; strategies to mitigate climate change; and platforms for social networks that are healthier (both in terms of mental health and in fostering less toxicity).
+Some areas I am particularly interested in include:

 While at MIT, I worked with Mohsen Ghaffari (MIT CSAIL), Yury Polyanskiy (MIT LIDS), and Xiao Wang (Broad Institute).
 Over Summer 2024, I worked with 0xPARC, an applied cryptography research organization.